sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

   - peloton
 ---

 I recently purchased a Peloton Bike+ and was amazed by the amount of raw statistics.
-It is ideal to integrate into other data repositories ([including my stats page](/stats)) to showcase my recent activity.
+It makes an ideal candidate for data integration ([including my stats page](/stats)) to showcase recent activity.

 I'll be using javascript/react/gatsby to demonstrate how it was achieved.

 ## Peloton API

-The Peloton API isn't documented in an official capacity (although there have been some attempts by third parties).
-To understand what is possible requires using the browser's devtools on their member's website.
+The Peloton API isn't documented in an official capacity (although there have been some [attempts by third parties](https://app.swaggerhub.com/apis/DovOps/peloton-unofficial-api/0.2.3)).
+To understand what is possible requires using browser devtools on their member website.

 ![Peloton DevTools](./devtools.png)

 ### Authentication Token

 Any API call requires an authentication token.
-This can be accessed as follows (remember to use secrets for your username/password and don't store in code):
+This can be accessed as follows:

 ```javascript
 const body = {